compwiz32/website/content/posts/Intro-Environment-Variables.md

    You might wonder why some articles like this one only have a sneak peek here.
 I write for a few websites, and they own the articles, so I can't post the full article here.
 But I can give you a summary of the article so you can check it out.
   <br>
   <br>
-  If you enjoyed this summary, please [follow this link](https://petri.com/powershell-set-environment-variable/) to read the full article on the Petri website.</p>
+  If you enjoyed this summary, please <a href="https://petri.com/powershell-set-environment-variable/">follow this link</a> to read the full article on the Petri website.</p>
 </div>